Cathedral of Saint Joseph (Jefferson City, Missouri)

-The Cathedral of Saint Joseph is an American Catholic cathedral, serving as the mother church for the Diocese of Jefferson City in Missouri.
-It serves as the seat of the bishop, Ralph Bernard O'Donnell, and sits on a 25 acre site that includes a former Carmelite monastery, the Alphonse J. Schwartze Memorial Catholic Center, St. Joseph Cathedral School, and the Cathedral of Saint Joseph parish offices, which were formerly a convent that housed the Sisters of Mercy.
+The Cathedral of Saint Joseph is a Catholic cathedral serving as the mother church for the Diocese of Jefferson City in Missouri in the United States.
+It serves as the seat of the bishop, Ralph Bernard O'Donnell.

+The cathedral occupies a 25 acre campus in Jefferson City that includes a former Carmelite monastery, the Alphonse J. Schwartze Memorial Catholic Center, the St. Joseph Cathedral School, and the cathedral parish offices.